cosmos/cosmos-sdk/docs/building-modules/msg-services.md

 `Msg` processing usually follow this 2 steps:

 - First, they perform *stateful* checks to make sure the `message` is valid.
 At this stage, the `message`'s `ValidateBasic()` method has already been called, meaning *stateless* checks on the message (like making sure parameters are correctly formatted) have already been performed.
 Checks performed in the `msgServer` method can be more expensive and require access to the state.
 For example, a `msgServer` method for a `transfer` message might check that the sending account has enough funds to actually perform the transfer.
 To access the state, the `msgServer` method needs to call the [`keeper`'s](./keeper.md) getter functions.
-- Then, if the checks are successfull, the `msgServer` method calls the [`keeper`'s](./keeper.md) setter functions to actually perform the state transition.
+- Then, if the checks are successful, the `msgServer` method calls the [`keeper`'s](./keeper.md) setter functions to actually perform the state transition.

 Before returning, `msgServer` methods generally emit one or multiple [`events`](../core/events.md) via the `EventManager` held in the `ctx`: